Operation Regenbogen (Arctic): Plan

 Regenbogen was a plan to intercept the next Allied convoy to Murmansk.
 A patrol line of four U-boats was established off Bear Island and a surface force consisting of the cruisers and Lützow with six destroyers was assembled at Altafjord.
 When a convoy was spotted, the fleet would sail as two battle groups; one to engage the expected cruiser escort and the other to attack the convoy.
-The German force was handicapped by strict orders from Adolf Hitler not to take excessive risks with the capital ships, which led to a general loss of initiative.
+The German force was handicapped by strict orders from Adolf Hitler not to take excessive risks with the big ships of the Home Fleet that led to a general loss of initiative.
 Regenbogen was also hampered by the intention to send Lützow into the Atlantic following the action, which meant that the ship would have to avoid damage.

 Action

 On 22 December 1942 Convoy JW 51B sailed for Murmansk and was detected by on 30 December.
 The German flotilla sailed from Altafjord the same day.
 In the Battle of the Barents Sea, Regenbogen had some success; Hipper was able to draw off the escort as planned, allowing Lützow to close with the convoy.
 Excessive caution by the captain of Lutzow caused him to break off the attack having caused little damage.